Federal Job Eligibility Requirements Explained

 Federal employees must undergo a comprehensive background investigation, which may include a review of criminal and credit history, prior employment, and other relevant factors.

-This investigation helps to ensure that federal employees are trustworthy and can be relied upon to handle sensitive information and perform their duties with integrity.
-This post from USAJobs offers additional information on federal background checks and security clearances.
+Background investigations help to ensure that federal employees are trustworthy and can be relied upon to handle sensitive information and perform their duties with integrity.

-Contrary to popular belief, having a criminal record does not automatically disqualify you from obtaining federal employment as documented in this helpful post from USAJobs.
+Contrary to popular belief, having a criminal record does not automatically disqualify you from obtaining federal employment.

 Medical Examination

-Some federal jobs may require a medical examination to ensure that employees are physically able to perform the duties of the job.
-This may include a review of medical history, a physical examination, and other relevant tests.
+Some federal jobs may require a medical examination to ensure that employees are physically able to perform the duties of the role.
+This may include a review of medical history, a physical examination, and other relevant testing.

 Security Clearance

 Certain federal jobs may require a security clearance, which is a determination by the government that a person is eligible for access to classified information.
-The type of clearance required will depend on the position, and the level of clearance will determine the level of access to classified information.
+The required clearance level will depend on the nature of the position.

 Drug Testing